WRITING HACK: CUT FILTER WORDS

 This is the first of a series of posts featuring writing hacks which will instantly improve your writing!

-With NaNoWriMo looming in the distance, I want to help writers produce cleaner and more effective drafts by addressing the issue of filter words.
+My aim for this post is to help writers produce cleaner and more effective drafts by addressing the issue of filter words.

 WHAT ARE FILTER WORDS?

-‘Filter words are verbs that increase the narrative distance, reminding us that what we're reading is being told by someone rather than experienced, or shown, through the eyes of the character’ (Louise Harnby: her excellent writing and editing blog is linked here)
+"Filter words are verbs that increase the narrative distance, reminding us that what we're reading is being told by someone rather than experienced, or shown, through the eyes of the character."
+(Louise Harnby: her excellent writing and editing blog is linked here)

 WHAT IS THE EFFECT OF FILTER WORDS?